andreasvirkus/dotfiles/README.md

 10. Configure tmux & vim config files and plugins
 11. Install Kap, Spotify, Firefox
 12. Turn on FileVault from `System Preferences > Security & Privacy`

-**Note** - In order for Slate to work, enable it via `System Preferences > Security & Privacy > Privacy tab > Accessibility`
+13. Configure automatic wallpaper change from `System Preferences > Desktop & Screen Saver` & then add the `./change-wallpaper.scrpt` to Automator as a new Quick Action.
+Now add a keyboard shortcut to it via `System Preferences > Keyboard > Shortcuts` and select `Services` from the sidebar.
+Previously used `Cmd + Shift + 8` as the shortcut.
+Also configure the privacy settings for Automator & Finder; see more https://apple.stackexchange.com/a/276839/254680 **Note** - In order for Slate to work, enable it via `System Preferences > Security & Privacy > Privacy tab > Accessibility`

 ## Tweaks